 Optional Input OptionalInputSign

 To handle the specifics of a request for a JWS signature this profile introduces an additional element within the OptionalInputsSign component.
-This component includes the optional element JWSProfileInputs MUST satisfy the requirements specified in section ‘Component OptionalInputSign’.
+This component includes the optional element JWSProfileInputs that MUST satisfy the requirements specified in section ‘Component OptionalInputSign’.

 XML Syntax